 The good news is you can treat COVID at home if you have mild to moderate symptoms.
-In fact, most people who test positive for COVID develop only mild to moderate symptoms.
+In fact, most people who test positive for COVID develop only mild to moderate symptoms, especially with the Omicron variant.
 Their best treatment option is to stay at home.
 Start an aggressive COVID treatment instead of just lying there in isolation and hoping to get better.

-Research shows that comprehensive, early treatment of COVID at home can be very effective.
-For example, Monoclonal Antibody treatment can cut down the risk of worsening of COVID, hospitalization and death by an impressive 85%.
-1 This miraculous treatment is available only as an outpatient – physicians’ offices, urgent care centers, and the Emergency Room – but not if you are admitted to a hospital.
-Along the same lines, many other treatment modalities – as outlined below – are often not available in the typical hospital setting.
+Research shows that comprehensive treatment of COVID at home can be very effective.
+For example, Monoclonal Antibody treatment can cut down the risk of hospitalization and death by an impressive 85%.
+1

 Comprehensive Treatment of COVID-19 at Home